 Now that I’ve probably triggered someone, let’s get into the actual tour.

 Jose started by giving us a quick primer on graffiti, street art, tagging, and murals.
-You’ll see it all on this tour, despite the fact that it’s a free graffiti tour in Bogotá, and learn about how it all coexists in relative harmony.
+You’ll see it all on this tour and learn about how it all coexists in relative harmony.

 Graffiti is not technically legal in Bogotá, but it’s been decriminalized.
 That means that the most egregious tagger might get a fine but no more than that for adding their mark on a building.